 Looking at house prices now, 2008 seems like barely a blip – and UK prices are now at an all-time peak.

 But has the game changed?
-With the government gunning for landlords on multiple fronts and UK prices higher than ever before, you’d be forgiven for thinking that the golden age of property is over.
+With the government gunning for landlords on multiple fronts and UK prices higher than ever before – not to mention the effects of a pandemic hitting the economy – you’d be forgiven for thinking that the golden age of property is over.

 I’m not so sure.
 In fact, I think the next few years could be unusually rewarding – but not for everyone.

 I’m Rob Dix – also known as the Property Geek.
-I run a letting agency and a bridging finance company, and I’ve put together a huge array of books and resources for investors – so I spend a ridiculous amount of time thinking about property from lots of different angles.
+I run a property consultancy called Property Hub, and I’ve put together a huge array of books and resources for investors – so I spend a ridiculous amount of time thinking about property from lots of different angles.

 One of my more annoying traits is being extremely contrarian: the minute I see too many people doing the same thing, I get an overwhelming urge to run in the other direction.